comicfans/learn/why_rust_different.md

 }
 ```

-in this code element to iterate referenced vec (to be
-precise,it's the iterator object which referenced the vec object),
+In this code iterator already referenced the vec(for loop do this syntax sugar),
-rust knows in for loop scope, shouldn't mutate vec since it will
+rust knows in for loop scope, vec shouldn't be modified since it being already
-invalid iterator ,so vec.push is error because it requires vec itself as
+referenced by iterator.
+So vec.push is a compile time error
+because it requires vec itself as 'mutable reference' (just like
-'mutable reference' (rust member function can mark this pointer mutable or not,
-just like C++ const/non-const member functions).
+C++ non-const member function).

-such restriction does not only apply to simple scenairo, it even works
+Such restriction does not only apply to simple scenario, it even works
 in chained nested logic, for example
 ```
 let a: &i32;